FrancescoBorzi/TC-JSON-API/README.md

 This software provides an easy to use **RESTful API** for [TrinityCore](http://www.trinitycore.org/) available via HTTP, which delivers the most important database contents in simple **JSON format**.
 It is written using [Laravel](http://laravel.com/) PHP framework.

-Our goal is to build a strong, reliable base on which you can build awesome web applications for TrinityCore (e.g. search engines, visual database editors, server administration tools, etc...).
+Our goal is to build a strong, reliable base on which you can build awesome web applications for TrinityCore (e.g. search engines, visual database editors, server administration tools, armories, etc...).

 ![TrinityCore JSON API](http://shinworld.altervista.org/images/tc-json-api.png "TrinityCore JSON API")

-The JSON API makes it easier to build your web applications, because you do not have to worry about accessing directly the database, and the datas are provided into a very friendly format for front-end web programming languages.
+The JSON API makes it easier to build your web applications, because **you do not have to worry about accessing directly the database**, and the datas are provided into a very friendly format for front-end web programming languages.

+Also, a **single instance** of the TrinityCore JSON API can be a data provider for **multiple web applications**, even **among separated machines**.

 ## Documentation